anettodev/anetto.dev/memory-bank/progress.md

 - Custom SCSS styles applied, including glassmorphism effects.
 - Dark mode toggle restored to navigation bar, positioned on the right.
 - Resume timeline expanded with earlier professional experiences.
+- Production deployment updated with generated CSS files, resolving 404 errors for coder-dark.css and coder-light.css.

 ## What's Left to Build
 - Fill in more detailed content for new resume sections if needed.